ikunetwork/WhitePaper/README.md

 ### The IKU Network

-The mission is to establish the Network as a public utility for bio R&D, driving efficiency through global capital formation and decentralized liquidity pools.
-The community will own the Network in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and capital.
+The mission is to establish the Network as a public utility for bio R&D, driving efficiency through global resource formation and decentralized liquidity pools.
+The community will own the Network in a trustless fashion, connecting individuals, science, verified researchers/research organizations – collectively participants - and funding.
 The Network will operate with a core objective to establish and facilitate the Network's R&D efficiencies.
-In addition, the IKU foundation will maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc.
+In addition, the IKU foundation may maintain a grants program in which bounties will be issued for (i) eliminating issues in the IN code and (ii) accomplishing specific innovations i.e. developing effective cancer treatments, aging treatments, etc.

 ## The Network Economy